thesephist/carlisle/content/_index.md

-# Carlisle
+# Carlisle 🏝️

 This is a sample site built with the [Carlisle](https://github.com/thesephist/carlisle) Hugo template.

-The Carlisle theme focuses on three goals
+The Carlisle template focuses on three goals

 1. Minimal but tasteful design
 2. Effortless responsiveness